xregistry/spec/core/spec.md

         "ID": {                                    # The Resource id
           "id": "STRING",                          # The Resource id
-          "self": "URL",                           # Resource URL, not Version
+          "self": "URL",                           # Resource URL, not Version "xref": "URL", ?                         # Ptr to linked Resource "epoch": UINTEGER,
+          "readonly": BOOLEAN, ?                   # Default is "false"

-          # These are inherited from the default Version (excluded sometimes)
+          # These are inherited from the default Version
           "versionid": "STRING",                   # Same a defaultversionid
           "name": "STRING", ?
-          "epoch": UINTEGER,
           "isdefault": true,
           "description": "STRING", ?
           "documentation": "URL", ?